CaoxyStar/DRL_Algorithm_Implementation/algos/PG/README.md

 # Policy Gradient
-This is the on-policy implement with MC(Monte Carlo) of the policy gradient algorithm.
+This is the on-policy implement of the policy gradient algorithm.